streamingfast/firehose-docs/references/faq.md

 ## **My Firehose authentication token isn’t working, what do I do?**

-The StreamingFast team is available in Discord to assist with problems related to obtaining or using authentication tokens.&#x20;
+The StreamingFast team is available in Discord to assist with problems related to obtaining or using authentication tokens.

 [https://discord.gg/Ugc7KtkA](https://discord.gg/Ugc7KtkA)